grafana/loki/fluentd/fluent-plugin-grafana-loki/README.md

 There are few configurations settings to control the output format.
  - extra_labels: (default: nil) set of labels to include with every Loki stream. eg `{"env":"dev", "datacenter": "dc1"}`
  - remove_keys: (default: nil) comma separated list of needless record keys to remove.
-All other keys will be placed into the log line
- - label_keys: (default: "job,instance") comma separated list of keys to use as stream labels.
-All other keys will be placed into the log line
+All other keys will be placed into the log line.
+You can use [record_accessor syntax](https://docs.fluentd.org/plugin-helper-overview/api-plugin-helper-record_accessor#syntax).
  - line_format: format to use when flattening the record to a log line.
 Valid values are "json" or "key_value".
 If set to "json" the log line sent to Loki will be the fluentd record (excluding any keys extracted out as labels) dumped as json.
 If set to "key_value", the log line will be each item in the record concatenated together (separated by a single space) in the format `<key>=<value>`.
  - drop_single_key: if set to true and after extracting label_keys a record only has a single key remaining, the log line sent to Loki will just be the value of the record key.